 Whereas the indistinguishability of GoL “1” states means that it is not possible to distinguish movement from death and rebirth, with genetic information attached to the live states, it would be possible.
 Is there a meaningful assignment of a subset of GoL birth or survival transitions to movement?
 It would make a difference if mutation were deemed not to occur for transitions involving movement.
 Also, it might be appropriate to make the choice of an ancestor sensitive to the interpretation of movement vs birth: e.g. to minimize the number of births needed to maintain the dynamics.
 For example, an isolated rod of three live states is a GoL oscillator between vertical and horizontal configurations.
 In the deterministic most different ancestor canonical assignment of ancestors from three live neighbours, the central gene is copied to two new sites so that (without mutation) the rod becomes genetically homogeneous in one step.
 This process is clearly a copy mechanism.
-On the other hand, in the 0-bit canonical assignment of ancestors, the two peripheral genes circulate anti-clockwise and this is more naturally understood as a process of motion and as such should be carried out without mutation, and prescribing extra-GoL rules that specify how the genes affect the GoL dynamics and how genetic information is transferred from one time step to the next.
+On the other hand, in the 0-bit canonical assignment of ancestors, the two peripheral genes circulate anti-clockwise and this is more naturally understood as a process of motion and as such should be carried out without mutation.

+Hitchhiking genes: evolution with decoupled genetics

+Rulemod=0

+Indirect local rule modifications

 Regarding the transfer of genetic information, a deterministic selection mechanism is realized, so that mutation provides the only source of random variation in the dynamics.
 Four levels of perturbations on the B3/S23 standard GoL rules are investigated: (0) genetic selection on the GoL, with the genes not influencing the GoL rules (1) genetic selection on GoL-like rules, e.g. S2gb3gB2g3 {S(2g(b))(3g(b))/B(2g)3(g)}, with conditional rules depending on genes denoted by g and survival rules involving birth overwrites denoted by b (2) genetic modulations of the live neighbour counting process that allow different numbers of live neighbours a) for specific 2nd neighbour ring configurations b) using masks on 1st neighbours encoded by the existing live neighbours c) with the gene specifying the allowed numbers directly (3) limitations of the influence of arbitrary gene encoded rule departures in varying symmetries through the requirement that state changes induced by a non-GoL rule inhibit further rule departures in their neighbourhood until corrected by a regular GoL rule.
 Whereas many perturbations of the GoL rules either quickly die out or proliferate rapidly to fill space with reproducing structures, a family of interesting dynamical systems is found, and its tendency towards open-ended evolution analysed by means of activity statistics.
 Note, that while the standard B3/S23 game of life, starting from random patterns of 50% 1s and 0s, in most instances does not produce complex dynamics, the new family does.

 Notation: Rule extensions Golly open-source cellular automaton package

+Example: selection = 7

+Example: selection = 0

+Example: selection = 2

+Example: selection = 4

+Example: selection = 5

 Direct encoding of local CA rule by genes

 The most common family of CAs within which GoL-like rule-tables are defined is the semi-totalistic or outer-totalistic automata family, so-called because a cell’s next state depends only on the current state and sum of the neighbour states s (totalistic rules depend only on the sum of the current state and all neighbour states).
 The birth rules for current state “0” and the survival rules for current state “1” define the exceptions to the default rule which is next state “0”.